IBM uncrates new mainframes, amps-up cloud, security features

-IBM has rolled out a new generation of mainframes – the z15 – that not only bolsters the speed and power of the Big Iron but promises to integrate hybrid cloud, data privacy and security controls for modern workloads.
+IBM has rolled out a new generation of mainframes – the z15 – that not only bolsters the speed and power of the Big Iron but promises to integratehybrid cloud, data privacy and security controls for modern workloads.

 On the hardware side, the z15 mainframe systems ramp up performance and efficiency.
-For example IBM claims 14 percent more performance per core, 25 percent more system capacity, 25percent more memory, and 20 percent more I/O connectivity than the previous iteration, the z14 system.
+For example IBM claims 14 per cent more performance per core, 25 per cent more system capacity, 25 per cent more memory, and 20 per cent more I/O connectivity than the previous iteration, the z14 system.

-IBM also says the system can save customers 50 percent of costs over operating x86-based servers and use 40 percent less power than a comparable x86 server farm.
+IBM also says the system can save customers 50 per cent of costs over operating x86-based servers and use 40 per cent less power than a comparable x86 server farm.
 And the z15 has the capacity to handle scalable environments such as supporting 2.4 million Docker containers on a single system.

 “We are all aware of the diminishing benefits of Moore’s law.
-That IBM was able to deliver 14 percent more processor performance – more than it did with prior two generations – is impressive and provides reassurance to the large enterprises/Fortune 500 type organizations who have significant investment in the mainframe that IBM is continuing to invest and innovate,” said Mike Chuba, managing vice president in the Infrastructure and Operations group at Gartner.
+That IBM was able to deliver 14 percent more processor performance – more than it did with prior two generations – is impressive and provides reassurance to the large enterprises/Fortune 500 type organisations who have significant investment in the mainframe that IBM is continuing to invest and innovate,” said Mike Chuba, managing vice president in the Infrastructure and Operations group at Gartner.

 While the hardware portion of the Big Iron is impressive, analysts say it is the cloud, data privacy and security features that make this system intriguing.